Itsmmdoha/clickstat/README.md

-# klickate
+# klickstat
-A url shortner with gps tracking feature.
+A url shortner with tracking features like ip address and gps coordinates